arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Identity Federation in AWS.md

 > SSO can be implemented using an existing IDP like AD using SAML 2.0 Federation

 ## Custom Identity Broker Federation
-- Used when the identity provider is not compatible with SAML 2.0 or OIDC
+- Used when the identity provider is **not compatible with SAML 2.0 or OIDC**
 - **Identity broker gets security credentials from STS** using the STS **AssumeRole** or **GetFederationToken** API
-- The identity broker must determine the appropriate lAM policy
+- The identity broker must determine the appropriate lAM role
 - Flow diagram
 	- ![[attachments/Pasted image 20220511122254.png]]